Origin of Baroness & Duke: The Comic Book

 down since their reign began) they discovered they had strange and wonderful powers in this new and very “unboring” land.
 Inventory Vision, Super Stocking Strength, Sale-ing through the air and the ability to count the amount of money in a passer-by's pocket were but a few things the pair were capable of.
 They decided they liked it here much better than at home and have been here ever since.
 Dormant for over 10 years, they lie sleeping as images in the signs on either side of the door of the current location of the same comic shop that they landed on, now located at 802 Elm Avenue in old Southwest.
 The owners (now owner) have never known of the power that resides in said images, but have benefited on many occasions from their surreptitious aid.
 This secret is only known to the comic shop's first employee, Todd, and they remain in slumber until needed.
 For details on their arrival and their early adventures on this side of the veil, please see their only published tales in THE BARONESS AND THE DUKE #1, from 1984.

 The characters of the Baroness and the Duke came about when we asked Lynchburg artist, Danny Grigsby, to draw a store mascot.
 Using the initials of the store, B&D (for Terry Baucom and Phil Davis) he presented a single male figure and I asked him to do a female character as well.
 Wearing a B and a D respectively on a diamond shield, we ran a contest for customers to come up with appropriate names.
 After throwing out such suggestions as the B*t*h and the Devil, Mike Freshwater named the characters Baroness and Duke and they went on to star in their own self-published comic mentioned above.
 It seemed like a good idea at the time, and we had fun doing it.
 (But keep in mind the standards were a lot lower then!)
-Copies are for sale in the shop for $1.50 each and we highly recommend reading it with a MST3K attitude!
+Copies were for sale in the shop for $1.50 each but we have none left.
+If you already own one, we highly recommend reading it with a MST3K attitude!